-If you are not familiar with the murder details of Micheal Brown I will mention those.
-At 11:54 am on August 9th, Michael Brown (an 18-year-old African American) and Dorian Johnson left Ferguson Market and Liquors.
-Surveillance cameras showed Mr. Brown taking some cigarillos.
-Wilson (Caucasian) says he received a call about this misdemeanor on dispath and a rough physical description of the two men.
-(He says he did not know who they were when he first saw them.)
-At 12:01 pm Wilson found the two walking down the street in his police car.
-He told the two men to move away from the street, and then a verbal argument ensued.
-Wilson whipped around in front of them in his police SUV, blocking the street and nearly hitting them.
-Wilson didn’t even get out of his car before shooting Brown twice and missing the second time.
-Wilson could have speed away in his police car if he legitimately felt his life was in danger, but the 18-year-old was unarmed, so there was no reason for him to feel he was in danger.
-Wilson did not have to fire two shots at Brown.
-Even if Brown had grabbed for his gun, perhaps after Wilson shot him, this did not give him the right to shoot him.
-And it certainly didn’t didn’t give him the right to follow after him over 100 feet with his gun and then execute the 18-year-old in broad daylight.
-He did not call for EMS, but instead left Micheal bleeding on the street for four and a half hours while he and other officers cordoned off the street with police tape.
-The autopsy showed that Wilson had shot at Brown 12 times and Brown had been hit at least six times.
+On August 9th, Michael Brown, an 18-year-old African American was killed by Ferguson police officer, Darren Wilson.
+Minutes prior to the murder, surveillance cameras captured Mr. Brown with a friend taking some cigarillos from Ferguson Market and Liquors.
+Wilson says he received a call about this misdemeanor on dispatch and a rough physical description of the two men.
+Wilson found the two walking down the street and told them to move away from the street.
+An argument ensued and Wilson whipped around in front of them in his police SUV, blocking the street and nearly hitting them.
+Wilson then immediately shot Michael twice.
+Wilson could have sped away in his police car if he legitimately felt his life was in danger, but the 18-year-old was unarmed, so there was no reason for him to feel he was in any danger.
+After being shot, Michael attempted to flee.
+Wilson pursued him on foot over 100 feet with his gun and then executed the 18-year-old in broad daylight.
+He did not call for EMS, but instead left Michael bleeding on the street for four and a half hours while he and other officers cordoned off the street with police tape.
+The autopsy showed that Wilson had shot at Brown 12 times and he had been hit at least six times.

 Black population in Ferguson:

 Here is Wilson immediately following the incident.
 He claimed Brown had been punching him, but he appears to be unscathed: